tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 ## What can you do now

 If you develop models, you should improve the models in these directions.
-Many of these principles could have been better followed if you could improve the model.
-LLMs with multiple input modalities can already achieve most of this, although I have suggestions[^multichannel] on how to improve the LLM interface.
+Many of these principles could have been better followed in AI products if you could just improve the model[^multichannel].

 If you develop applications, you should first check whether you are writing your prompts incorrectly or calling the models incorrectly.
 You should design your product in a way that allows the model to follow these principles.
 Even so, the current iterations of models might not be aligned enough.
 You could implement scaffolds that help the model better adhere to the principles.
 There is this question of how much effort you should put into the scaffold when the next generation of models will make your work this quarter redundant.
 There is value in predicting the future so that you can better allocate your focus.